miket7f/miket7f.github.io/pages/E Power Management.md

 There is, however, an extraordinary type of diode known as the Zener diode, which is designed to have a low and well-defined breakdown voltage, called the Zener voltage.
 When the Zener diode reaches this voltage in reverse bias, it becomes conductive without being permanently damaged.
 This unique property allows Zener diodes to be used effectively in voltage regulation applications.

 #### Shunt Regulator
-We can use the Zener diode to create the simplest form of voltage regulator - the Shunt Regulator.
-First, we place a resistor before a reverse biased Zener diode.
-On the left side, we have the input voltage.
-On the right, we have a parallel load and the output voltage.
-The Zener voltage determines the output voltage.
+We can use the Zener diode to create the simplest form of voltage regulators - the Shunt Regulator.
+If we put a Zener diode with a Zener voltage of 5V in reverse bias in series to a voltage source of 12.6V, we would get an almost infinite current, as the voltage drop across the Zener diode remains constant at 5V and the resistance across the wire would have to dissipate the remaining 7.6V.

-Recall that the Zener diode becomes conductive in reverse bias if the applied voltage exceeds the Zener voltage.
-If only the Zener diode is present, an almost infinite current flows.
-To prevent this, we include a series resistor.
-The flowing current creates a voltage drop across the resistor (V = IR).
-The higher the current, the higher the voltage drop.
-If the current becomes too high, the voltage drop across the resistor would become excessive, causing the voltage across the Zener diode to fall below the Zener voltage.
-As a result, the flowing current reaches a balance with the voltage drop across the resistor, maintaining the voltage across the Zener diode approximately at the Zener voltage.
-If the input voltage increases, the current flow increases and the voltage drop across the series resistor increases as well.
-Thus, the Zener diode essentially clamps the output voltage to its Zener voltage.
+To form a shunt regulator, we add a current limiting resistor in front of the Zener diode.
+Further, we attach the load in parallel to the Zener diode.
+Let's assume we have a 100 Ohm series resistor and a 500 Ohm load.
+We know that the Zener diode clamps the voltage to 5V.
+Therefore, the voltage drop across the load is also 5V.
+We can determine the flowing current over the resistor to be 10mA.
+Then we also know the voltage drop across the current limiting resistor to be 7.6V.
+Consequently, the maximum current this regulator can provide is 76mA.
+The difference in current the 76-10mA = 66mA must flow over the Zener diode.

+If the load resistance changes to 100 Ohm, the flowing current would become 50mA, which would mean that only 26mA would flow through the diode.

+When the load resistance is reduced to 50 Ohms, the load draws 100mA, which is more than the current available from the current limiting resistor (76mA).
+This results in the Zener diode being unable to maintain its Zener voltage of 5V, causing the voltage across the load to drop below 5V.

-The disadvantages of this regulator become apparent when examining the circuit:
+The disadvantages of this regulator become apparent:
 - The resistor must be selected properly.
 It must be large enough to limit the current flow to prevent burning out the Zener diode.
-Further, it must be small enough to avoid causing too much voltage drop.
+Further, it must be small enough to provide sufficient current to the load.
+If the current draw of the load is too high, the Zener diode can no longer maintain the regulated voltage.
-- If the output device draws high currents, the voltage drop across the resistor increases, which could result in too little voltage across the Zener diode, rendering it unable to clamp the voltage effectively.
-- If the load draws no current, it must still flow through the diode, making this type of regulator inefficient.
+- The remaining current that the load does not use is translated into heat over the Zener diode.
+Further, the excessive voltage is also discarded as heat over the current limiting resistor.
+Both aspects make this regulator type highly inefficient.

-Consequently, the shunt regulator is best suited for applications with steady, small current flows.
-High currents could cause the regulator to provide insufficient voltage.
-In any case, this type of regulator is inefficient as it regulates the voltage by dissipating excess voltage as heat over the series resistor.
+Consequently, the shunt regulator is best suited for applications with steady current flows.
+Too high currents could cause the regulator to provide insufficient voltage, while too small load currents would make the regulator highly inefficient.

 #### Linear Regulator
 A more advanced form of a voltage regulator is the linear regulator.